How do I apply for a Gender Recognition Certificate?

 Follow these steps to have your gender legally recognised

-This means that if you were assigned male at birth, but now identify as female, it is possible to have your gender legally recognised as female.
+In self-declaring your own gender identity it means that if you were assigned male at birth, but now identify as female, you can have your gender legally recognised as female.
 Likewise, if you were assigned female at birth, but now identify as male, it is possible to have your gender legally recognised as male.

-This means you will be fully and legally recognised as your correct gender.
-Nice one!
+The act means you will be fully and legally recognised as your correct gender.

 Can anyone apply to have their gender identity recognised?